 Whether randomly selected radiation protection instruments are operable.
 Select from portable instruments, area samplers and monitors, friskers, and counting equipment in use.
 Determine if calibration, source, and use checks meet program requirements.

-Observe the :
+Nuclear Criticality Safety (NCS) controls and bounding assumptions.
+Observe the following to determine whether:

 NCS procedures are available to operators and are located at or near work stations;